-Simply using panning to place elements in the stereo field does not sound as realistic as possible, as much information is left out, so we recreated a whole room placement simulation based on impulse responses, where you can set the position of the instrument in the room itself.
+Using only panning to place elements in the stereo field does not sound realistic as there is so much information left out, so we recreated a whole room placement simulation, based on impulse responses, where you can set the position of the instrument in the actual room.

-Since there are so many ways to set up an ensemble recording, in terms of both musician placement and microphone pair selection, we decided to include as many customizable possibilities as we could.
+As setting up an ensemble recording can be done in many different ways, regarding both musician placement and microphone pair selection, we included as many options as possible.

-With VHorns Virtual Space, you have access to 21 positions divided into 3 rows and you can select which microphone configuration you want to use (ORTF, AB, XY, Binaural and MS), as well as control the stereo width for a narrow or wide section.
+You have access to 80 positions divided into 7 rows, and you can select which microphone configuration you would like to use (ORTF, AB, AB Wide and XY), as well as controlling the stereo width for a narrow or wide section and the room size for more or less reverberation time.